aws-samples/route53-hostedzone-migrator/README.md

 # AWS Route 53 Hosted Zone Migrator

-This script will help you to automate the migration of an AWS Route 53 hosted zone from an AWS account to another.
+This script will help you to automate the migration of an AWS Route 53 hosted zone from an AWS account to another one.
+It will follow all the needed steps published in the [official AWS Route 53 documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-migrating.html) regarding the migration of a hosted zone.

 ## Prerequisites
 1. **Install or Upgrade AWS CLI:**<br/>